Karl is a longtime freelancer who's passionate about music, art, and writing.

-ZXSP ’s PRPGND album uses a mixture of powerful bass, thundering drums and layers of synth and guitar that lacerate at times and shine with triumph at others to evoke a cyberpunk conflict between violent corporations, a dictatorial government and a group of freedom fighters seeking to break the cycle.
+ZXSP's PRPGND album uses a mixture of powerful bass, thundering drums and layers of synth and guitar that lacerate at times and shine with triumph at others to evoke a cyberpunk conflict between violent corporations, a dictatorial government and a group of freedom fighters seeking to break the cycle.
 She has created an album with a cinematic feeling to it that delivers the tale in sonic form, effectively creating an auditory world that absorbs the listener.

 I’d like to address the cinematic nature of the album first.
 I find that the individual tracks are like scenes in the movie, each distinct but contributing to the whole storyline.
-Their various moods and imagery stand out but there’s a through line of shadow and tension that links them all together, even when there are triumphant moments.
+Their various moods and imagery stand out but there’s a through-line of shadow and tension that links them all together, even when there are triumphant moments.

 I was also a fan of the variety and layering of synths on PRPGND.
-They have complex, intertwining relationships to each other that add depth to the music and again contribute to a feeling of cohesion as they interact and combine throughout the different tracks.
+They have complex, intertwining relationships with each other that add depth to the music and again contribute to a feeling of cohesion as they interact and combine throughout the different tracks.

 There’s good melodic writing on this album from all of the contributors.
 There are soaring moments, moments of tension and each of the melodies feels quite crafted and interesting.
 The melodies, as a whole, help to tell the tale of the battle for freedom that ties this album together.

 “New World Overture”

 “New World Overture” begins with deep pulses of heavy synth moving in the background while smooth swirls of sound drift over them.
 I’m drawn to the ways in which the sonic elements rise together on a current of air as shining, twisting arpeggios of high, thin synth wind in skeins over that pulse and the smooth, moving drum beat.